Klaim/stdcxx-privext/proposal/draft.md

 Introduction
 =============================

-This proposal adds a new mechanism for declaring and defining non-virtual private class methods and static private class methods outside of the class definition.
+This proposal adds a new mechanism for declaring non-virtual private class methods and static private class methods outside of the class definition.